 - ID for the parent, guardian or caregiver registering the child.

 For details on what the District accepts as proof of residence and personal identification, visit our Registration page.

 To register for the coming school year, your child must be 5 years of age on or before September 1 of the year they enter kindergarten.
 Those with children whose birthdays are between September 2 and December 2 may wish to contact the Early Learning Department to learn about transitional kindergarten.

-The kindergarten classrooms—Room 17 and Room 18—have a separate, fenced play area and play structure designated only for the kindergarten students.
+The kindergarten classrooms—Room 17, Room 18, and Room P-1—have separate bathrooms, and also use a separate, fenced play area and play structure designated only for the kindergarten students.